MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 You can use a rule-based policy to transition blob data to the appropriate access tiers or to expire data at the end of its lifecycle.
 This policy allows you to transition blobs from cool (or cold) to hot immediately when they're accessed, to optimize for performance.

 **Backups:** The Azure Backup service provides multiple capabilities to streamline your backups.
-It offers features such as native database backup compatibility and storage backup through disk snapshots.
+It offers features such as native database backup and storage backup through disk snapshots.
 It supports virtual machine backup, long-term retention, and backup management.

 Here are some of the service's features: